dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/miscellaneous.md

 ## Add verses AddAsync

 Entity Framework Core (EF Core) provides async methods whenever using that method may result in a database interaction.
-Synchronous methods are also provided in such cases to avoid overhead when using databases that do not support high performance asynchronous access.
+Synchronous methods are also provided to avoid overhead when using databases that do not support high performance asynchronous access.

 <xref:Microsoft.EntityFrameworkCore.DbContext.Add%2A?displayProperty=nameWithType> and <xref:Microsoft.EntityFrameworkCore.DbSet%601.Add%2A?displayProperty=nameWithType> do not normally access the database, since these methods inherently just start tracking entities.
 However, some forms of value generation _may_ access the database in order to generate a key value.
 The only value generator that does this and ships with EF Core is <xref:Microsoft.EntityFrameworkCore.ValueGeneration.HiLoValueGenerator%601>.
 Using this generator is uncommon; it is never configured by default.
 This means that the vast majority of applications should use `Add`, and not `AddAsync`.